Skip to main content

 AdvertisersOrganizations that buy impressions across a range of publisher sites and use DSPs to decide which ad impressions to purchase and how much to bid on them.

 PublishersOrganizations that propagate EUID tokens to the bidstream via SSPs—for example, identity providers, publishers, and SSO providers.
 Publishers can choose to work with an SSO provider or an independent ID provider that is interoperable with EUID.
-The latter can handle the EUID integration on behalf of publishers.
+Independent ID providers can handle the EUID integration on behalf of publishers.

-ConsumersUsers who engage with publishers or their identity providers.
-Users can opt out of EUID in the EUID Transparency and Control Portal.
+ConsumersUsers who have had an EUID token or raw EUID created from their email address.
+Consumers can opt out of EUID in the EUID Transparency and Control Portal.

 Workflows